History of the 485th Bomb Group

 While the air echelon from the 485th was preparing to fly overseas, the ground echelon left Fairmont, Nebraska on March 11, 1944, enroute to Hampton Roads, Virginia.
 For the flight overseas most of the air crews replaced one crew member with other important personnel, such as a crew chief, staff officer, flight surgeon or other key person.

 While about 56 of the Headquarters detachment left Hampton Roads in late March, most of the men boarded troop ships on April 2nd and began their overseas voyage.
-On the night of April 20, 1944 the convoy was attached by JU 88 torpedo bombers in the Mediterranean Sea, off the coast of Algiers.
+On the night of April 20, 1944 the convoy was attacked by JU-88 torpedo bombers in the Mediterranean Sea, off the coast of Algiers.
 Three ships were sunk, including the liberty ship SS Paul Hamilton.
 This ship carried 154 officers and men from the 485th Bomb Group, most of them from the 831st Squadron.
 The Hamilton exploded and sank within 30 seconds and all personnel aboard were lost.
 It would later become recognized as one of the greatest Liberty Ship disasters of WWII.
 The other 485th ground personnel, on various other ships in the convoy, made it safely to Italy and made their way to their new home at Venosa.

 The 485th Bomb Group was one of four heavy bomb groups assigned to the 55th Bomb Wings, the others being the 460th, 464th, and 465th Bomb Groups.
 The 485th began its combat operations on May 10, 1944 with a mission to bomb the marshalling yard at Knin, Yugoslavia.
 Their final mission was flown to the Linz, Austria marshalling yard on April 25, 1945.
 The group received a Distinguished Unit Citation for the June 26, 1944 mission to the Florisdorf Oil Refinery in Vienna, Austria, led by Dan Sjodin, 831st Squadron commander.